-Moong Dal Poori is a deep fried Indian Bread made with a ground moong dal along with spices to make a spicy and fuss free bread.
+Moong Dal Poori is a deep-fried Indian Bread made with a ground moong dal along with spices to make spicy and fuss-free bread.
 This can be enjoyed as such or with any side dish.

 Making pooris with stuffing blended in it is very easy as you don't have to worry about the stuffing coming out during deep frying and this moong dal poori is that kind.
 Made with smoothly ground moong dal paste that is cooked with masalas, this makes an excellent bread to enjoy any time.